nitinkc/nitinkc.github.io/_posts/Java/threads/2022-08-06-race-condition.md

 **Circular Wait** - one thread holding resource A and waiting for another resource and vice versa.

-Easiest solution to avoid deadlocks is to **break the Circular Wait condition**.
+The easiest solution to avoid deadlocks is to **break the Circular Wait condition**.

 Enforcing strict order on lock acquisition prevents deadlocks.
-- lock resource in the same order everywhere
+- lock resources in the same order everywhere

 Deadlock detection :

 1. Watchdog